quadratz/telegram-entities-parser/README.md

 Markdown has many variants, such as [GitHub Flavoured Markdown (GFM)](https://github.github.com/gfm/), [CommonMark](https://commonmark.org/), and even Telegram's own [MarkdownV2](https://core.telegram.org/bots/api#markdownv2-style).
 Supporting Markdown output would require handling these variants.
-However, we currently don’t have a strong reason to support Markdown conversions (at least for my own use).
+However, we currently don't have a strong reason to support Markdown conversions (at least for my own use).

-This doesn’t mean we completely rule out the idea.
+This doesn't mean we completely rule out the idea.
 If there is a compelling reason to support Markdown, we are open to implementing it in the future.

 ### Can I Use This Package with Other Frameworks?

 Yes, it should work perfectly fine.

-The type interface for the required parameters is not specific to grammY, so you should not encounter any type errors even if the type implementation differs.
+The type interface for the required parameters is not specific to [grammY](https://grammy.dev), so you should not encounter any type errors even if the type implementation differs.

 ### Can I Use This for Runtimes Other Than Deno?